Steps to a Healthy Divorce

-The other common reasons behind divorce are cheating, violence, money problems, and addiction that can make it difficult for you to communicate with your partner.
-In this case, therapy or counseling can help you overcome the feelings of guilt, shame, anger, and other negative feelings.
+The other common reasons behind divorce are cheating, violence, money problems, and addiction which can make it difficult for you to communicate with your partner.
+In this case, therapy or counseling can help you overcome feelings of guilt, shame, anger, and other negative feelings.

 Putting aside your hurt and anger, even if difficult, is key to opening up the channels of communication with your partner and having a healthy divorce.

 Agree to Disagree

 Despite the best intentions and efforts, differences of opinion are inevitable at times.
 Try to agree on what to do in case of changes in financial status, relocation, failure to pay child support, and so on.